daothuphuong98/Game/README.md

 Grab coins to gain scores, grab hearts to gains lives.
 After the game ends, press any button to continue.

+## _**2. Tic Tac Toe**_
+Tic Tac Toe is light and simple puzzle game also known as Noughts and Crosses or Xs and Os.
+This is a 2 player game in a three by three framework.
+The player who aligns their three imprints in a flat, vertical, or slanting line is the victor.

 ### How to install and run on Linux:

 1. Download the folder/copy it to your local device.